eSims Explained

 Fact Checked Fact Checked

-If you’ve ever had to port out your mobile number or change providers, the relatively simple act of inserting a SIM card and getting your new plan to work can be easily messed up.
-Similarly, if you need two numbers, for business purposes or just for convenience, there have previously not been many dual SIM phones out there.
-If you’re a smart watch enthusiast, linking it up with your phone could also be problematic.
-In comes the ‘eSIM’ feature, and it’s the latest in technology made most popular in part by the newest iPhones.
+If you’ve ever had to port out your mobile number or change providers, the relatively simple act of inserting a SIM card and getting your new plan to work can be confusing.
+Similarly, if you need two numbers, for business purposes or just for convenience, tracking down a dual-SIM phone can be tricky.

 What is an eSIM?